The MLK Labor Story

 Our Mission

 MLK Labor exists to unify all labor organizations in King County to build power and strength for all workers.
-We fundamentally value diversity and we are engaged in the fight to challenge bigotry in all forms.
+We value diversity and we are engaged in the fight to challenge bigotry in all forms.
 We support local unions and affiliated organizations to strengthen and grow as the best way to improve workers’ lives and our communities.

 Our Core Responsibilities